 Hi everyone!
 My name is Chad, and welcome to my personal website!
 Below you'll find a lot of information about me.
 Check out some of the projects I've worked and the experiences I've had in the engineering workplace.
 You can also learn about how I enjoy spending my time outside of work.
 Please take a moment to make an entry in the Visitors Log at the bottom of the page.
 I'm curious as to who visits the site and how geographically diverse my visitors are.
 If you have any questions about the site or the content, please shoot me an email, and I'd be happy to respond.
 As the creator of the site, I'm very close to the material and layout of the page, which may blind me to usability issues or errors in the content.
 I welcome any and all feedback!

 I am originally from Virginia Beach, VA and moved to Charlottesville, VA in August 2011 to attend the University of Virginia.
 In May 2015, I obtained my Bachelor of Science in Electrical Engineering and a Minor in Engineering Business.
-I structured my coursework and internships more around software, however, effectively transforming me into more of a Computer Engineer.
+I structured my coursework and internships more around software development, embedded systems programming, and signal processing, effectively making me more of a Computer Engineer.
 Software development is where nearly all of my design work has been, both inside and outside of school, and it is what interests me the most.
 I find most rewarding work that allows me to exercise my creativity, rapidly experiment and prototype, own a project from concept through implementation, and deliver technology that serves a valuable purpose.
-Software development allows me to achieve these aspirations and provides me with a sense of fulfillment.
-This website is the most recent manifestation of this.
+Software development allows me to achieve these aspirations and provides me with a sense of fulfillment; plus it's fun!
+My website is a manifestation of this.
 I initiated this project to learn client- and server-side web development, pick up programming languages, libraries, frameworks, and technologies new to me, and create a product to market myself.
 I learn best by doing, and this was a great project to develop new skills.
 Take a moment to look at some of the projects I've worked.

 I currently live in Fort Worth, TX working as a Software Engineer at Lockheed Martin Aeronautics Company.
-I am standing up the software development environment and services for the next major F-22 modernization program, and I am facilitating the integration of our Open Systems Architecture onto the aircraft.
-I'm mostly working in Ada, C++, Java, and XML on Linux machines and am getting great exposure to new development tools I haven't used before.
-Before this, I worked for a year as a Project Engineer, which gave me great insight and experience into becoming a program leader.
+I serve on the infrastructure software team for the next major F-22 modernization program.
+I program the middleware positioned between the base Linux operating system and the applications developed by other capability teams, and I facilitate the integration of our Open Systems Architecture onto the aircraft.
+I also helped stand up our software development environment and services.
+I primarily work in Ada, C++, Java, and XML on Red Hat Enterprise Linux machines and am getting great exposure to new development tools I haven't used before.
+Prior to this, I worked for a year as a Project Engineer, which gave me great insight and experience into becoming a program leader.
 The programs at LM Aero are incredibly complex, both from technical and logistical perspectives.
 They require tight coordination with internal development and test teams, external customers and suppliers, as well as program leadership.
 The programs are quite costly with enormous ramifications contingent on performance.
 As a Project Engineer, I managed the capability deliveries at a system-level, impacts to the development and test teams, and the many problems that arose throughout product development.
 It’s a job with a large scope of responsibilities, and I had to juggle and maintain sang-froid as I drove work to closure.
 Check out my work history to learn a bit more about my professional work experience.

 When I’m not at work or diving into personal projects, I’m usually doing something active.
 I enjoy playing quite a few sports, engaging in the arts, and travelling.
 I also like forcing myself out of my comfort zone to experience and learn new things.
 I'm an open-minded person and am not quick to shut doors to new opportunities.
 I think this has made me easy to work with and establish long-lasting relationships.